Zach Pfeffer

-Zachary "Zach" Pfeffer (born January 6, 1995) is an American former soccer player.
+Zachary "Zach" Pfeffer (born January 6, 1995) is an American former professional soccer player.
 In 2010 at the age of 15 he became the fourth-youngest player ever to sign a Major League Soccer contract.
-He retired from soccer in 2016 at 21 years of age, and was an investment banker with Goldman Sachs and currently works in private equity at Brightstar Capital Partners.
+He retired from soccer in 2016 at 21 years of age.

 Early life

 Pfeffer is Jewish and was born in Dresher, Pennsylvania.
 He attended Upper Dublin High School, finishing on time as he played soccer for Union.
 He played for YMS Celtics, FC Delco Academy along with the Montgomery Maniacs as a young man in Pennsylvania before spending a semester at the U-17 national team residency at IMG in 2010.

 After retiring from soccer in 2016 at 21 years of age, as of January 2017, he was a junior at the Fox School of Business and Management department of Temple University; he became an investment banker thereafter.

 Career

 Philadelphia Union

 Pfeffer then spent several months training with the Philadelphia Union first team and made an appearance for them in a friendly against C.D.
 Guadalajara on September 1, 2010.
 Pfeffer was a member of Philadelphia's U-17 squad that competed in the MLS U-17 SUM Cup in Houston, Texas.

 On December 22, 2010, the Union signed Pfeffer at the age of 15 as their first-ever homegrown player.
 He was the fourth-youngest player ever to sign an MLS contract, behind Freddy Adu, Fuad Ibrahim, and Diego Fagundez.

 He scored his first goal for the Union in a preseason friendly against UCF on February 14, 2011, off a brilliant, long-range effort.
 He made his regular season Philadelphia Union debut on September 17 against Columbus Crew, at 16 years of age.
 In 2015 in 21 games (11 starts) he had two goals and an assist.
 Pfeffer was one of the longest-tenured Union players when he left the team.